- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Foster Farm is a beautiful pumpkin patch that is located in South Windsor.
 You can usually start picking pumpkins in September, which is right around the perfect time to start carving your pumpkin to put on your doorstep.

 There are great corn mazes, a huge play area for children, and more.
 They even have a pirate ship made out of wood that kids can play on!
-Traditionally, Foster Farm also has a fun hayride that will bring you to and from the pumpkin patch, though they halted it in 2020.
+Foster Farm also has a fun hayride that will bring you to and from this cute Connecticut pumpkin patch.

 Don’t forget to check out the corn maze too, which Lyman Orchards is most well known for.
 It’s said to be extremely tricky to do, even if you’ve done quite a few corn mazes on your own!
 There are also amazing treats for your sweet tooth too.

 Angevine Farm is another of the best pumpkin patches in Connecticut.
 It’s located in Warren and has a wide variety of different pumpkins to choose from.
-They even have ones that don’t look super traditional, so if you want something a little out of the ordinary, this is the place for you to go.
+They even have ones that don’t look super traditional, so if you want something a little out of the ordinary, this is one of the best pumpkin patches in Connecticut for you to go to.

 Be sure to grab one of the wheelbarrows to go around and find the perfect pumpkin.
 It makes it a lot easier to bring it to the car.
 Kids will love playing with the wheelbarrow during the trip.